Rogers Hornsby of the St. Louis Cardinals seemed to have a knack for finding trouble.

 With his .358 career batting average, Rogers Hornsby rates as one of the greatest baseball players of all time.
 While the “Rajah” dominated on the field, his life was full of struggles and controversy.
 In particular, he was a regular in the legal system, constantly popping up in investigations and law suits.
 As the years have passed, much of his troubles have been forgotten.
 However, it is a fascinating study to explore the near constant nature of his connection with trouble.

-Case 1: The earliest of Hornsby’s known dalliances with the legal system came in the form of an automobile accident.
+Case 1: The earliest of Hornsby’s known dalliances with the motorcycle injury attorneys in Miami, FL helped with the automobile accident.
 On June 17, 1919, while driving his Buick Roadster, Hornsby knocked over an elderly man named Frank G. Rowe.
 Five weeks later, Rowe claiming serious injuries, including a permanently crippled right arm, sued, seeking $15,000 in damages.

 Rowe’s petition stated Hornsby was “driving carelessly and negligently… his said automobile at a careless and reckless rate of speed: to-wit, in excess of fifteen miles per hour and with reckless disregard for the life and limb of the defendant.”
 In his deposition Hornsby insisted he had blown his horn at the intersection as required by local law, but Rowe suddenly stepped in front of his vehicle.
 By March, 1920, Hornsby and Rowe agreed to settle for an unknown amount